Cinéma vérité: History

 Cinéma vérité can involve stylized set-ups and interaction between the filmmaker and the subject, even to the point of provocation.
 Some argue that the obvious presence of the filmmaker and camera was seen by most cinéma vérité filmmakers as the best way to reveal the truth.
 The camera is always acknowledged, for it performs the act of filming real objects, people, and events in a confrontational way.
 The filmmaker's intention was to represent the truth as objectively as possible, freeing the viewer from deceptions in how those aspects of life were formerly presented to them.
 From this perspective, the filmmaker should be the catalyst of a situation.
 Even among filmmakers whose works are described by these terms, there is little consensus on their meanings.
+The development of cinéma vérité was facilitated by advances in lightweight cameras and synchronized sound recording in the late 1950s, which enabled filmmakers to capture events with greater mobility and immediacy.

 Pierre Perrault sets situations up and then films them, for example in Pour la suite du monde (1963) where he asked old people to fish for whale.
 The result is not a documentary about whale fishing; it is about memory and lineage.
 In this sense cinéma vérité is concerned with anthropological cinema, and with the social and political implications of what is captured on film.
 How a filmmaker shoots a film, what is being filmed, what to do with what was filmed, and how that film will be presented to an audience, all were very important for filmmakers of the time.

 In all cases, the ethical and aesthetic analysis of documentary form (see docufiction) of the 1950s and 1960s has to be linked with a critical look at post-war propaganda analysis.
 This type of cinema is concerned with notions of truth and reality in film.
 Feminist documentary films of the 1970s often used cinéma-vérité techniques.
 This sort of "realism" was criticized for its deceptive pseudo-natural construction of reality.

 Edgar Morin coined the term around the time of such essential films as 1960's Primary and his own 1961 collaboration with Jean Rouch, Chronicle of a Summer.